-First, preheat the oven to 160C / 325F.
-Line the bottom of a 9 inch pie dish with parchment paper and grease the sides with butter.
+First, preheat the oven, line the bottom of a 9 inch pie dish with parchment paper and grease the sides with butter.

 Place the almond flour and salt in the food processor and pulse briefly.
 Add the butter and egg and pulse until the mixture forms a ball.

 Press the dough into the pie dish and prick the bottom with a fork multiple times so it does not bubble up.
-Bake for 12 minutes, then let cool.
+Bake, then let cool.

-While the base is baking, make the jam: Cook the cherries and raspberries with powdered sweetener for about 5 minutes or until the jam thickens.
+While the base is in the oven, make the jam: Cook the cherries and raspberries with powdered sweetener until the jam thickens.
 Stir continuously.

 Add the end of cooking, add the ground chia seeds and stir.
-You should be left with 180g / ¾ cup of jam.
+You should be left with 180 grams or ¾ cup of jam.

 Stir together the almond flour, softened butter, sweetener (I used a golden erythritol blend), beaten egg and almond extract.